Identify The Line That Has Each Slope

 Comparing the slopes of different lines can help you determine which line is steeper or has a specific direction.

 • Steeper Lines: The larger the absolute value of the slope, the steeper the line.
-For example, a line with a slope of -3 is steeper than a line with a slope of 2, because |-3| > |2|.
+To give you an idea, a line with a slope of -3 is steeper than a line with a slope of 2, because |-3| > |2|.

 • Parallel Lines: Parallel lines have the same slope.
 If two lines have the same m value, they are parallel.

 • Perpendicular Lines: Perpendicular lines have slopes that are negative reciprocals of each other.
 If one line has a slope of m, a line perpendicular to it will have a slope of -1/m.
-For example, if a line has a slope of 2, a perpendicular line will have a slope of -1/2.
+As an example, if a line has a slope of 2, a perpendicular line will have a slope of -1/2.

 Example: